 As for “hiding the decline” the misconception, regarding this email, is that “decline” refers to declining temperatures.
-It actually refers to a decline in the reliability of tree ring data to reflect temperatures after 1961.
+It actually refers to a technicality concerning the decline in the reliability of tree ring data to accurately reflect temperatures.

 Context and special usage of words are critical to the understanding of any information, scientific or otherwise.